 - 3.5 In order to meet these and other new connection requirements and to maintain sufficient levels of electricity generation to the region, major transmission infrastructure developments are required.
-The purpose of the North West Coast Connections project is to find the best way to reinforce the national electricity transmission system to provide the required new connections. - 3.6 National Grid has selected the route corridor that is being taken forward to the next stage of the project for further development.
-The decision was made in June 2015 after carefully reviewing all the responses submitted to the consultation that was held in autumn 2014, together with all the feedback provided by key national and regional groups and organisations. - 3.7 The route corridor selected to provide a complete connection for Moorside is made up of two parts including: - o a route going onshore north from Moorside to a point on the existing grid network at Harker, near Carlisle; and - o a route going onshore south from Moorside across the Furness peninsula then under Morecambe Bay, emerging at the new Middleton substation near Heysham in Lancashire

-- 3.8 The route going onshore south with tunnel under Morecambe Bay would result in no significant infrastructure implications for Fylde. - 3.9 National Grid is working in partnership with various stakeholders as the project develops.
-These include Britain's Energy Coast, NuGen, Electricity North West, councils, SLR and Hetherington Nuclear Consulting.
+The purpose of the North West Coast Connections project is to find the best way to reinforce the national electricity transmission system to provide the required new connections. - 3.6 National Grid has selected the route corridor to provide a complete connection for Moorside, which is made up of two parts including: - a route going onshore north from Moorside to a point on the existing grid network at Harker, near Carlisle; and - a route going onshore south from Moorside across the Furness peninsula then under Morecambe Bay through a tunnel which comes up near Heysham and connects into the existing network at the proposed new Middleton substation in Lancashire. - 3.7 The route going onshore south with tunnel under Morecambe Bay would result in no significant infrastructure implications for Fylde.
+The route corridor that National Grid has decided to progress will, in the main, follow the path of existing pylon lines owned and operated by Electricity North West (ENW).
 The project is expected to be delivered early in the next decade and is anticipated to cost in the region of £500 million.
 The project aligns with Britain's Energy Coast, which is a £2 billion package of regeneration projects that aims to establish West Cumbria as a major national hub for low carbon and renewable energy generation.